 Appendix 3.
 Sensitivity analysis to determine criteria for including species in GLMM models.
 The minimum amount of data to fit a regression model is three points.
 To determine if including time series with few data points biased our results we conducted a sensitivity analysis where we progressively included only time series with more observations.
 We first fit our GLMM model using all time series where a species had been observed in at three least different years for a given site.
 That is, data were only excluded if it was for a species that hand only been observed one (singletons) or twice at a given site during the study.
 We then iteratively removed each species that had only been observed three times at a site from the data and re-fit the model.
 After all species observed only three times were individually removed, we removed all of them and repeated the process by individually removing each species observed only four times from the model.
 This process was continued until only species observed seven or more years remained in the model (far-right of the plot).

 The y-axis is the plot below is the estimated trend for a species, and the x-axis is an index which increases as more species are removed from the model.
 The thick black horizontal line is the main time effect of the model, which represents that average trend across all species.
 Each multicolored horizontal line each represent a species/habitat combination and its time trend, extracted from the species-specific random slopes of the model.
-The vertical black line represents results where time-series consisted of at least four observes, which was used for our reported results.Mechanistically, this is what’s happening: I fit our model starting with species observed 3 or more years and iteratively removed species/habitat combinations from the regression.
-I removed species/habitat combinations in order of least observed years to most observed years.
-After removing each species/habitat combination, I refit the model and looked at how much species-specific estimates changed in the absence of the previously included species.
-Each of these fits is along the x-axis with the new species-specific slope along the y-axis.
-I continued this iterative process up to only including species observed 7 or more years.
-The black vertical line shows the cutoff for our model based on only including species observed 4 or more years.
+The vertical black line represents results where time-series consisted of at least four observes, which was used for our reported results.

 Appendix 3.